YashAnand1/Understanding-Prometheus/README.md

 | TSDB        | Is a [Time Series Database](https://www.reddit.com/r/Database/comments/1ayaj1b/time_series_database/) | Not a time-series database as timestamps are not recorded | Not adding data *to* but pulling *from* a database for visualisation |
 </div>

-In the following section, we will be better understanding these terms within the context of Prometheus.
+In the following section, we will be better understanding the basics of how everything works within Prometheus.

 ## Architecture of Prometheus